EQEmu/eqemu-docs-v2/docs/categories/npc/special-attacks.md

 ## Allow Beneficial (38)

-{% hint style="info" %}
+!!! info
       Allow Beneficial, denoted by special attack 38, allows players to cast beneficial spells on the NPC.
-{% endhint %}

 | Settings |  | Defaults |
 | :--- | :--- | :--- |